Jonatas-01/medical-insurance-prediction/README.md

   * Analyze historical customer data to uncover the key factors that influence insurance costs.
 These insights will help guide pricing strategies, identify customer segments with higher risk, and support data-driven business decisions.

 * ### Accurate Cost Prediction:
-  * Develop a reliable way to estimate medical insurance costs for new customers using the information they provide—such as age, lifestyle habits, and family details.
+  * Develop a reliable way to estimate medical insurance costs for new customers using the information they provide such as age, lifestyle habits, and family details.
 This ensures that each quote reflects the customer’s unique profile.

 ## Hypothesis and how to validate?